odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/README.md

 1. [`top.level.vhd`](): This is the main program to run.
 This program includes all the blocks in it and coordinates them to get the wanted result.
 ![IMG_0178](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/assets/147071596/9572ea9e-f6bd-47eb-9fb5-0a7c7338b742)

-3. [`clock_enable.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/9a9f8162f6d7d15c2d32c0ccf66bdfa4364458fc/source/design%20source/clock_enable.vhd): This file initializes the clock signal.
+3. [`clock_enable.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/9a9f8162f6d7d15c2d32c0ccf66bdfa4364458fc/source/design%20source/clock_enable.vhd): This file used the clock signal to create a 10Hz pulse.
 We used the one from the laboratory lessons.

 4. [`bin2seg.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/9a9f8162f6d7d15c2d32c0ccf66bdfa4364458fc/source/design%20source/bin2seg.vhd): This file is the responsible of controlling the seven segment display of the board.
 We used the one from the laboratory lessons.

-5. [`encoder_A.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/9a9f8162f6d7d15c2d32c0ccf66bdfa4364458fc/source/design%20source/encoder_A.vhd): This block is the
+5. [`encoder_A.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/9a9f8162f6d7d15c2d32c0ccf66bdfa4364458fc/source/design%20source/encoder_A.vhd): This block is a unary encoder used in the synth design to convert the number of relais on to actual control signal for the relais.

-6. [`melody_selector.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/9a9f8162f6d7d15c2d32c0ccf66bdfa4364458fc/source/design%20source/melody_selector.vhd): This is basically an up and down counter, that apart from using it in the top_level as an up and down counter we also used it to create a melody selector.
+6. [`melody_selector.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/9a9f8162f6d7d15c2d32c0ccf66bdfa4364458fc/source/design%20source/melody_selector.vhd): This is basically an up and down counter, that apart from using it in the synth design as an up and down counter we also used it to create a melody selector.
 ![IMG_0180](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/assets/147071596/9de00945-24e0-4c20-8b65-0e9814bff2e4)

 8. [`ROM.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/e9bc19e9c124f2775d3dacc299e535a5b86264fd/source/design%20source/ROM.vhd): This is the memory.
 Here the melodies are stored in form of binary code.